xhcnb/pixel_keyboard_backlight_driver/README.markdown

 If you can see `keyboard_backlight` or `chromeos::kbd_backlight` from `ls` output, It works!

-###How to use
+### How to use

-I have put a helper shell script to adjust the backlight level **You need edit the script if you choose `backlight`, to use the correct path**
+I have made a helper shell script to adjust the backlight level. **You need to edit the script if you chose `backlight`, to use the correct path**.

 	# turn on the backlight
 	sudo ./keyboard_brightness.sh on